 Isn't it funny how allergies can just creep up on you over the course of your lifespan?
 Some people never have any allergies when they are younger.
 Then, all of a sudden, when they turn 30 something, they start getting the sniffles at the height of the spring season.
 Former Happy Camper, meet Mr. Pollen.
 Man, that is an introduction that you could have done without, right?

 Along the same lines, it is not uncommon to hear examples of people suddenly developing a rash due to exposure to poison ivy plants, after traipsing through them for years with impunity.
 Some folks relate how, as children, they would laugh at the other kids who would warn them about poison ivy.
 To prove that the weeds posed no threat to their own health, they would even gleefully roll around in a patch of poison ivy.
 It was only much later in life that touching the dreaded "leaves of three" would have repercussions for them.

-Of course, poison ivy is one thing, and air-borne allergens are quite another: The latter are much more difficult to avoid.
+Of course, poison ivy is one thing, and air-borne allergens are quite another: The latter is much more difficult to avoid.
 But by choosing hypoallergenic trees for the plantings near your home, rather than their allergenic counterparts, you can cut down on your allergy problems.
 "Hypoallergenic" means "not likely to cause an allergic reaction."